Stephanie-Ta/Stephanie-Ta/README.md

 # <img src="https://github.com/Stephanie-Ta/Stephanie-Ta/blob/main/kirby_wave.gif" width="30"> Hello, I’m Stephanie Ta!

-I’m a recent graduate of the **Master’s of Data Science** program at the University of British Columbia with a passion for leveraging data to uncover insights and drive solutions, especially in healthcare and conservation.
+I’m a recent graduate of the **Master of Data Science** program at the University of British Columbia with a passion for leveraging data to uncover insights and drive solutions, especially in healthcare and conservation.
 I’m excited to apply my data science skills to create a positive impact and sustainable change.

 I’m proficient in Python, R, and SQL, and I’m always eager to learn new tools and techniques to tackle complex challenges.